James, a servant of God and of the Lord Jesus Christ, to the twelve tribes which are in the Dispersion: Greetings.

 The book of James was most likely written by James, the brother of Jesus around 50 AD.
 Each epistle usually begins with a greeting or salutation similar to the one stated here.
 James identifies himself as a servant of God and of the Lord Jesus Christ.
 Moreover, the author is writing to Jewish believers in the Messiah who are scattered among the nations or “dispersed” throughout Israel.

-“Consider it pure joy, my brothers and sisters, whenever you face trials of many kinds, 3 because you know that the testing of your faith produces perseverance.
-4 Let perseverance finish its work so that you may be mature and complete, not lacking anything.
+Count it all joy, my brothers, when you fall into various temptations, 3 knowing that the testing of your faith produces endurance.
+4 Let endurance have its perfect work, that you may be perfect and complete, lacking in nothing.

 This is the opposite of what the culture teaches us today.
 The world tells us to run from pain and embrace pleasure.
 However, Scripture teaches us that when we face trials or hardships, we will grow stronger.
 In fact, trials can strengthen our faith.
 At the Sermon on the Mount, Jesus said, “Blessed are those persecuted for righteousness sake, for theirs is the kingdom of heaven (Matt.
 5:10).”
 Therefore, when you are struggling, rejoice that you are being sanctified and your reward is great in heaven.

-“If any of you lacks wisdom, you should ask God, who gives generously to all without finding fault, and it will be given to you.6 But when you ask, you must believe and not doubt, because the one who doubts is like a wave of the sea, blown and tossed by the wind.
-7 That person should not expect to receive anything from the Lord.
-8 Such a person is double-minded and unstable in all they do (James 1:5-8).”
+5 But if any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach, and it will be given to him.
+6 But let him ask in faith, without any doubting, for he who doubts is like a wave of the sea, driven by the wind and tossed.
+7 For that man shouldn’t think that he will receive anything from the Lord.
+8 He is a double-minded man, unstable in all his ways.

 Wisdom is defined as having experience, knowledge, and good judgment.
 This is a needed virtue today in our broken world, where proper judgment is lacking.
 For instance, we are in the middle of a pandemic and people are still refusing to wear a mask even though the CDC guidelines have shown that it limits the spread of the disease.
 People are more interested in conspiracy theories and political allegiance rather than scientific proof.